apache/nuttx/configs/sama5d3x-ek/README.txt

        RAMTest: Pattern test: 20000000 268435456 33333333 cccccccc
        RAMTest: Address-in-address test: 20000000 268435456

-    STATUS:
-      2013-7-19:  This configuration (as do the others) run at 396MHz.
-        The SAMA5D3 can run at 536MHz.
-I still need to figure out the PLL settings to get that speed.

-        If the CPU speed changes, then so must the NOR and SDRAM initialization!

-    7. The Embest or Ronetix CPU module includes an Atmel AT25DF321A, 32-megabit, 2.7-volt SPI serial flash.
+    8. The Embest or Ronetix CPU module includes an Atmel AT25DF321A, 32-megabit, 2.7-volt SPI serial flash.
 Support for that serial FLASH can be enabled by modifying the NuttX configuration as
        follows: